ngjunsiang/laymansguide-src/contents/season12/issue152/issue152.md

 ## Expanding the app

 Unfortunately, the tiny toy server that you used to test your web app doesn’t hold up to real-world network loads.
 You’ll need to put the app behind a Real™ web server; as more and more users use it, you may even need to deploy your app to multiple servers to handle the load, all managed by a **load balancer**.
-The balancer receives the web requests ([Issue 9](https://buttondown.email/laymansguide/archive/lmg-issue-9-how-do-i-make-an-http-request/)), decides which of the multiple servers has the lowest load so far, and directs the request to it so it can serve a web response ([Issue 8](https://buttondown.email/laymansguide/archive/lmg-issue-8-http-error-codeshow-does-a-server-let/)).
+The balancer receives the web requests ([Issue 9]({filename}/season1/issue009/issue009.md

 Deploying more servers … does that mean you have to do the above all over again?!